Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 cookies baked for 8 to 10 minutes

-STEP ELEVEN: In a medium-sized mixing bowl, using a handheld mixer on medium speed, mix the softened butter, vanilla extract, heavy cream, and sour cream for about 1 minute.
+STEP ELEVEN: In a medium-sized mixing bowl, using a handheld mixer on medium speed, mix the softened butter, vanilla extract, heavy cream, and sour cream for about one minute.

 STEP TWELVE: Lower the mixer speed to low and slowly add the powdered sugar.
 Continue mixing until the frosting is smooth.